 The customary commission in Israel is 2% + VAT of the purchase price from both the seller and the buyer.
 You may be able to negotiate a different fee or arrangement with the agent.

 Renting in Israel – how to find apartments

 I you are not in a position to buy, renting is the alternative.
 You can arrange a rental through a realtor or relocation agent, which may be the best way if you are still finalizing your Aliyah.
 New immigrants may not yet know the suburbs in the city and the types of accommodation available in each one.
 Having a real estate agent accompanying you on this journey is useful.
 You will be required to pay the realtor or relocation agent a fee – usually the equivalent of one month’s rent.

-Here are some websites where you can start your rental search.
+Here are some websites where you can start your apartment or housing rental search.